milan0827/Mero-Portfolio/README.md

+This is a simple portfolio website created by Milan Rokaya using Reac js and SASS..
+This is only static part of the website and soon will be fully completed with backend functionality.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.